Vanderlei Luxemburgo: Sport Recife

 On 29 May 2017, Luxemburgo was named as the new head coach Sport Recife, and won the year's Campeonato Pernambucano with the club.
 On 26 October, after a poor run of form, he was relieved from his duties.

 Vasco da Gama

 On 8 May 2019, Luxemburgo was named head coach of Vasco da Gama, agreeing to a contract until the end of the year.
 After helping the side avoid relegation, he departed the club on 13 December.

-Palmeiras (5th spell)
+Fifth spell at Palmeiras

 On 15 December 2019, Luxemburgo signed a two-year contract with Palmeiras, returning to the club after 11 years.
 He won the 2020 Campeonato Paulista with the club, being this the fifth time winning the competition with the club and ninth overall, and surpassed Lula as the most successful head coach of the tournament.

 On 14 October 2020, after a 1–3 home defeat against Coritiba, Luxemburgo was sacked.